 Wow, I could write a book on this subject alone.
 I’ll warn you now that this will be more of a compilation of things that have happened rather than words of advice.

 When I went over to Benning, I had my car and my husband had his truck.
-His truck comfortably holds two people (although we’ve had four in the cab) and I have a two door sports car that can comfortably hold four people although we routinely had six – seven when he was in training.
+His truck comfortably holds two people (although we’ve had four in the cab) and I have a two-door sports car that can comfortably hold four people although we routinely had six or seven when he was in training.